 We have included a recipe for corn tortillas and links to recipes and videos for making corn and flour tortillas.
-Making tortillas is optional.
 You are welcome to use any tortilla recipe you'd like, or use your favorite store bought tortillas.
-Making a homemade Mexican style enchilada sauce is mandatory.

 Cinco de Mayo celebrations in the U.S. seem to get bigger and better each year.
 We don't know if that's because of the increasing Mexican-American population in the U.S. or if it's just a great excuse to have a fiesta with fabulous Mexican food.
 Either way we hope you'll join us in a little Mexican fiesta for May's Daring Cooks Challenge.

 1. Roasting the Anaheim chiles is a critical part of the Green Chile sauce.
 More information about how to do this is included below, but please resist the temptation to rinse the chiles to remove the skin or seeds.
 You will lose lots of flavor if you do this!!

 2. If using a broiler to roast the chiles, lining the broiler pan or baking sheet with foil greatly simplifies the clean-up process!